holoviz/lumen/doc/how_to/general/variables_and_references.md

 ---
 class: tip
 ---
-As a rule of thumb, internal variables are referenced with a starting dollar sign `$`, whereas external references use double curly brackets before and after `{{ }}`.
+Internal variables are referenced with a starting dollar sign `$`, whereas external references use double curly brackets before and after `{{ }}`.
+External references are only resolved when the dashboard is initialized while internal variables can be resolved dynamically.
 :::